mykelismyname/Label-Context-Aware-Attention-Model/README.md

 <img src='img/LCAM-architecture.png'>

 LCAM simulataneously extracts outcomes (Outcome span detection (OSD)) and classifies them (Outcome Classification (OC)) given an input sentence, e.g.
-> There was no significance between group differences in the incidence of wheezing or shortness of breath
+> There was no significance between group differences in the incidence of **wheezing** or **shortness of breath**
-> Wheezing :- Physiological, Shortness of breath :- Physiological
+>
+> OSD detects abd extracts the outcomes ''Wheezing'' and ''shortness of breath'', and OC classifies them as ''Physiological outcomes''.

 <!-- > <table>
   <tr>